d18c7db/Gauntlet_FPGA/readme.md

 Gut feel at this stage is that everything works as designed and the fault may be due to `SYNGEN`.
 The Sync Generator custom chip is based on the discrete chip implementation from schematic SP-277 for Atari System I. The GAL chips `136032.102.e5` and `136032.103.f7` may contain equations that while suitable for System I, may have been changed or tweaked in the `SYNGEN` for Gauntlet.

-Further analysing the schametic and trying to understand how sprites function, of particular note is signal `/NXL` generated by `SYNGEN`.
+Further analysing the schematic and trying to understand how sprites function, of particular note is signal `/NXL` generated by `SYNGEN`.
 This signal comes from GAL `136032.103.f7` which monitors the H horizontal counters and resets them when a particular count is reached, therefore when `/NXL` pulses low, it resets the H counters to zero (start of new horizontal video line).
 It is not totally clear how the signals `/NXL` and `/NXL*` from schematic `SP-277` correspond with Gauntlet schema `SP-284` in regards to how many master clock cycles one is delayed with respect to the other.

 Furthermore on sheet 9 of Gauntlet schema, the address selector chip `7S` has a direct override controlled by `/NXL` which causes the `VAS1` line to go low when `/NXL` is pulsed low once at the start of each horizontal line.